sgrade/plan-manager/README.md

 In plan-manager, every plan (equivalent of epic) is a collection of (user) stories; every story is a collection of tasks.

-Task is an elementary piece of work, which AI agent does autonomously: see relevant docs of the agent mode in [VS Code](https://code.visualstudio.com/docs/copilot/chat/chat-agent-mode#_use-agent-mode) and [Cursor](https://docs.cursor.com/en/agent/overview).
+"A task represents a discrete unit of work" ([source](https://langchain-ai.github.io/langgraph/concepts/functional_api/#task)), specifically a unit of work for an AI agent.
+See more in the docs of [Copilot](https://docs.github.com/en/copilot/get-started/features#agent-mode) and [Cursor](https://docs.cursor.com/en/agent/overview).

-Cursor agent may further (automatically) divide the tasks into [agent to-dos](https://docs.cursor.com/en/agent/planning#agent-to-dos) (equivalent of subtask).
+Cursor agent may divide a task into [agent to-dos](https://docs.cursor.com/en/agent/planning#agent-to-dos) (equivalent of subtask).

 ## Features